not-your-averagetechie/Linkedin_AI/README.md

 ## Introduction

-LinkedIn_AIHawk is a cutting-edge, automated tool designed to revolutionize the job search and application process on LinkedIn.
+LinkedIn_AI is a cutting-edge, automated tool designed to revolutionize the job search and application process on LinkedIn.
 In today's fiercely competitive job market, where opportunities can vanish in the blink of an eye, this program offers job seekers a significant advantage.
 By leveraging the power of automation and artificial intelligence, LinkedIn_AIHawk enables users to apply to a vast number of relevant positions efficiently and in a personalized manner, maximizing their chances of landing their dream job.

 ### The Challenge of Modern Job Hunting